 ACADEMIC CALENDAR.
 Transylvania uses a modified calendar called a "4-4-1 system".
 Under this calendar the academic year is divided into three parts: two regular terms (fall and winter) and a one-month term in May.
 Ordinarily, students take four courses during fall and winter terms and one course in May term.
-In 2012, a three-week August term was added as a requirement for all entering first-time students.
-During August term, students take one course.
+For 2012-2016, a three-week August term was a requirement for all entering first-time students and the students all took one course.
 Academic regulations are stated, and progress toward the degree is measured by courses rather than by credit hours.
 The basic curricular measure is the course unit.
 One unit is considered to be the equivalent to four semester hours.